 Lisa Scroggs joined the Missouri Department of Elementary and Secondary Education as English Language Arts Assistant Director in June 2016 after thirty-one years in the classroom.
 Prior to joining DESE, Lisa taught middle school reading for three years and high school English and journalism for twenty-one years, including class-within-a-class English II and dual credit composition in conjunction with Lincoln University.
 Her seven years as a library media specialist provided experience in the integration of ELA and technology with content areas ranging from the arts to business to science and beyond.

-Betty Porter Walls, currently an Assistant Professor in the College of Education at Harris-Stowe State University (HSSU) in St. Louis, MO, is a career educator—classroom teacher, school administrator, university professor.
-Her university teaching specializations are in the areas of literacy/reading, leadership development, diversity, curriculum and instruction, and early childhood education.
-Betty is a noted literacy consultant and professional development presenter who is the recipient of several awards, including the “High Flyer Award” from the University of Missouri-Columbia, “Celebrate Literacy Award” from the Missouri State Council of the International Reading Association, “People Making A World of Difference” from the B’nai B’rith, “Salute to Excellence in Education Award” from the St. Louis American Newspaper, and “MoSTAR (Star Educator)” from Missourians for Students At Risk.
-Betty is also Treasurer of the Missouri State Council of the International Literacy Association (MSC-ILA) and Past President of the St. Louis Suburban Council of the International Reading Association.
+Betty Porter Walls, currently an Associate Professor in the College of Education at Harris-Stowe State University (HSSU) in St. Louis, Missouri, is a career educator with specializations in the areas of literacy/reading, early childhood education, leadership development, diversity and social justice, and curriculum and instruction.
+A noted literacy consultant and professional development presenter, Betty is the recipient of several awards, including the “High Flyer Award” from the University of Missouri-Columbia, “Celebrate Literacy Award” from the Missouri State Council of the International Reading Association, “People Making A World of Difference” from the B’nai B’rith, “Salute to Excellence in Education Award” from the St. Louis American Newspaper, and “MoSTAR (Star Educator)” from Missourians for Students at Risk.